dzzh/RIBs-wiki/Android-Specific-Questions.md

 RIB apps only have one activity in them.
 There is an implied RootActivity at the top of each diagrams that does nothing beyond calling attach(rootRouter).

 #### Question: What about when you need to break the single activity model in order to open a second activity that can not be ported to RIBs (perhaps 3rd party activity)?
 How do you handle the onActivityForResult()?
 Any RIB can start a second activity.
 When SecondActivity calls finishWithResult() the result is immediately delivered to the root of the FirstActivity.
-Since this data likely needs to be transmitted to the initiating RIB we use Workflows (see tutorial).
-This kills two birds with one stone (1) it gets the data from the top of RootActivity down to the RIB that started the request (2) the workflow causes the RIB hierarchy to be recreated in its original form in case the SecondActivity had been killed.
-This benefit of using this pattern is that the same code path gets executed regardless of whether MainActivity had been killed while waiting for SecondActivity to finishWithResult().
+Since this data likely needs to be transmitted to the initiating RIB we use Workflows (see tutorial 4).
+This kills two birds with one stone: (1) it gets the data from the top of RootActivity down to the RIB that started the request (2) the workflow causes the RIB hierarchy to be recreated in its original form in case the SecondActivity had been killed.
+The benefit of using this pattern is that the same code path gets executed regardless of whether MainActivity had been killed while waiting for SecondActivity to finishWithResult().

 If the SecondActivity is first party, you could also create an AppScope that both activities can be injected from.
 However, creating long lived app scopes like this is problematic and discouraged.